ojwg/blog/_posts/2020-08-11-Particles-only.markdown

 ---
-layout: post
+layout: default
 title:  "Particles-only Disk Evolution"
 date:   2020-08-11 16:00:00 -0400
 categories: disk
 ---

 ## Initial Particle-only Evolution
----

 Particle-ony simulation for 4kpc sided box with MW-initial potential.
-The particles are assumed to be stellar clusters with a fixed mass of $10^4 M_{\odot}$ Ran for the default 1 hour on 4 `amdMI60` GPUs on Poplar.
+The particles are assumed to be stellar clusters with a fixed mass of $$10^4 M_{\odot}$$ Ran for the default 1 hour on 4 `amdMI60` GPUs on Poplar.

 Compiler flags used: